Ankober-Zego Natural Forest

 This project was started in 2022 and represented a major breakthrough for the Trust – its first new project for 20 years, and the first outside the capital, Addis Ababa.

 The project area of 1 square kilometre of degraded forest land has been assigned to the Trust for 99 years.
-The site is 170 kilometres north-east of Addis Ababa, and includes a tree nursery (which needs to be rehabilitated).
+The site is 170 kilometres north-east of Addis Ababa, and includes a tree nursery (which is being rehabilitated).

 The area is next to the Wof-Washa National Forest, an afro-montane forest and there will be close cooperation with the Forest authorities.